jopraveen/jopraveen.github.io/_posts/2025-02-12-pwn-mmapro.md

     p.interactive()
 ```

-- Nothing worked :thinking_face:
+- Nothing worked 🤔
-- Ok, we can still jump to every gadget, since we have control over stack, the next address in stack also our controllable value => fd, currently it's `-1`, and it's not required since we are mapping an anonymous page
+- Ok, we can still jump to one gadget, since we have control over stack, the next address in the stack is also controllable by us => fd, currently it's `-1`, and it's not required since we are mapping an anonymous page
-- So let's plan to put a `ret` address value in `flags` instead of directly putting the `one_gadget`'s address
+- So let's plan to put a `ret` gadget address value in `flags` instead of directly putting the `one_gadget`'s address
 - Initially I tried to get `ret` gadget using ropper, and tried many gadgets manually, nothing worked in my favour
 - So I extracted every single ret gadget from the libc `search -t byte 0xc3 -e` and used it in flags